Home / Home Loans / Household Expenditure Me…

 The HEM uses local survey data linked to the Consumer Price Index (CPI) as well as over 600 items from the Australian Bureau of Statistics’ (ABS) Household Expenditure Survey, categorising them as:

-It’s assessed against eight different household types, based on factors including relationship status and number of dependants.
+The HEM is assessed against eight different household types, based on factors including relationship status and number of dependants.
 The eight household types are:

 The HEM also allows a lender to get a better idea of whether you’re spending more or less per year than other households of the same type.
 This, in turn, can influence how large a loan the lender can responsibly offer to you.
 However, it’s worth noting that lenders will typically assess your self-declared expenses against your household type’s HEM and then use the higher of the two values when calculating your borrowing power and home loan serviceability.

-The primary difference between the HEM and a living expenses calculator is that the HEM calculation is designed to produce an average expenditure benchmark based on statistical data that lenders can judge household spending against.
+The primary difference between the HEM and a living expenses calculator is that the HEM calculation is designed to produce an expenditure benchmark based on statistical data that lenders can judge household spending against.
 Conversely, a living expenses calculator helps you assess your own expenditure and budget and is specific to your financial situation.

-It’s entirely possible that your real expenses could be quite different to the HEM average for your type of household; after all, it’s just an average.
+It’s entirely possible that your real expenses could be quite different to the HEM figure for your type of household.
 However, lenders can’t and don’t rely on HEM exclusively when assessing your spending habits.
-They’ll typically also look at your bank statements and recent transaction history, compare them against the HEM for your type of household and will usually use whichever is higher when determining your expenditure and borrowing power.
+They’ll typically also look at your recent expenditure and compare it against the relevant HEM benchmark.

-While the HEM is regularly used in the home loan applications and approvals process due to its utility as a benchmark for average expenditure, its nature as a ‘one-size-fits-all’ solution can cause issues.
+While the HEM is regularly used in the home loan applications and approvals process due to its utility as a benchmark for median expenditure, its nature as a ‘one-size-fits-all’ solution can cause issues.
 It’s previously come under fire from the Australian Securities and Investments Commission (ASIC), Australia’s financial services regulator, for being too broad-based and having the potential to be misrepresentative.²

 For example, the way items are classified for the purposes of HEM calculations can paint a misleading picture of someone’s annual expenditure.
-Food, take-aways and restaurants are all classified as either absolute or discretionary basics; however, a home loan applicant could have feasibly spent thousands of dollars a year on luxurious groceries and meals, but all of that spending would be painted as part of their ‘necessary’ expenditure.
+Food, take-aways and restaurants are all classified as either absolute or discretionary basics; however, a home loan applicant could have feasibly spent thousands of dollars a year on luxurious groceries and meals, and all of that spending would be painted as part of their ‘necessary’ expenditure.

 That being said, however, it’s generally not worth worrying about HEM’s potential shortcomings.
 Financial institutions and lenders are always working on improving and refining their respective approvals processes, and a lot of that is largely out of the hands of the individual.